-- A. Vacations are scheduled and approved in accordance with the workload requirements of the Employer. - B. An employee who has received approval of his/her vacation request, and is subsequently reassigned, shall not lose his/her right to that approved vacation period. - C. An employee who has received approval of his/her vacation request shall not lose his/her right to that approved vacation period to a more senior employee who transfers in to his/her unit or location or to a more senior employee on the same shift who submits a later vacation request.
+- A. Vacations are scheduled and approved in accordance with the workload requirements of the Employer. - B. An employee who has received approval of his/her vacation request, and is subsequently reassigned, shall not lose his/her right to that approved vacation period.

-- D. Vacation picks shall be approved or denied within seven (7) days of their submission by the employee. - E. Use of vacation and compensatory time shall not be granted until it is earned and reflected on the pay stub.
+- C. An employee who has received approval of his/her vacation request shall not lose his/her right to that approved vacation period to a more senior employee who transfers in to his/her unit or location or to a more senior employee on the same shift who submits a later vacation request. - D. Vacation picks shall be approved or denied within seven (7) days of their submission by the employee, but the supervisor will make a good faith effort to approve or deny the request in five (5) days. - E. Use of vacation and compensatory time shall not be granted until it is earned and reflected on the pay stub.